Developing Adaptive Capacity & Resources So You Can Do The Same Thing Differently

 SEN & Disability Groups at Peter Ashley Activity Centres, Portsmouth.

-At PAAC, we believe that outdoor experiences can and should benefit any and every person, regardless of physical, mental or psychological needs.
 From training, planning and delivery, to equipment and building new facilities, inclusion is always front of mind in every aspect of our work.

 We believe that the benefit of learning, developing and enjoying oneself in the outdoors are for everyone, no matter their needs.
 This is especially true for young people for whom opportunities for personal development are vital.

 Our instructors have extensive experience in working with young people with Special Educational Needs (SEN) and disabilities in groups with mixed needs and abilities.

 We have experience of delivering a wide range of activities to groups with additional needs.
 These have included: the physically impaired, sensory impairments, learning difficulties (ADHD, ASD, MLD, SLD, and PMLD) and challenging behaviour.

 Trips typically vary from one off sessions, repeat weekly sessions, day visits, structured programmes, through to week long residential stays.

 The natural environment offers positive benefits for everyone and we believe that everyone should have access to those benefits no matter their needs.